BY The Bear Travelers

 We recommend you visit on weekdays if possible to avoid the masses visiting the park on the weekends.
 If you want a peaceful experience, we suggest giving the park a miss on the bank and public holidays.

-You can find the main entrance northwest of the park near the city of Pak Chong, which is in the Nakhon Ratchasima part of the park.
+You can find the central entrance northwest of the park near the city of Pak Chong, which is in the Nakhon Ratchasima part of the park.
 There is another entrance to the south of the park at Nakhon Nayok.

 Entrance fees to the park cost 400 THB per adult and 200 THB per child, although if you have a Thai driving license or a Thai student card, you can gain entrance for Thai prices.
-If you camp in the park or are staying at one of the bungalows, the entrance fee covers 3 days and nights in total.
+If you camp in the park or are staying at one of the bungalows, the entrance fee covers three days and nights in total.

 Getting to Khao Yai National Park